Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 “Here it comes…” Allison said, bracing herself.

 “The first is that, unfortunately, Julian’s dependency on regenerative medicine appears to be incurable for now.
 There are some promising options we’re exploring, but right now… depriving you of the Cruezzir would be disruptive.
 Risky.
-And with that in mind, although we certainly *can* safely perform a microbiome transplant on you two---” he gestured to Allison and Xiù “---you’d just get infected again.
+And with that in mind, although we certainly *can* safely perform a microbiome transplant on you two - ” he gestured to Allison and Xiù “ - you’d just get infected again.
 There really isn’t a practical way to avoid that, or at least not one that you’d find remotely acceptable.”

-He looked at Anna and Harrison. “...The babies---oh, where are my manners?
-Congratulations to you all!---The babies are very likely to be at the extreme ends of the probability curves I’m afraid, both due to the Cruezzir and their pedigree.
+He looked at Anna and Harrison. “...The babies - oh, where are my manners?
+Congratulations to you all! - The babies are very likely to be at the extreme ends of the probability curves I’m afraid, both due to the Cruezzir and their pedigree.
 That’s mostly a good thing.
 Your offspring are virtually guaranteed to be top specimens of your kind.
 But...”

 “...But?”